Anxious Attachment: Definition, Causes, and Signs

 Why Being Anxiously Attached Can Never Lead to a Successful Relationship

 For a person with an anxious attachment style, being in a romantic relationship is like constantly riding an emotional rollercoaster.
-It is very exhausting and causes an individual even more anxiety and unhappiness.
-But, even though relationships are very stressful for anxiously attached romantic partners, it is exactly what they seek, as strange as it may sound.
+It is very exhausting and causes even more anxiety and unhappiness.
+But, even though relationships are very stressful for anxiously attached romantic partners, it is exactly what they seek.

 BACK TO THE ATTACHMENT THEORY